ShopBonsai/docs/docs/product-feeds/format.md

 > **optional**

-Some items are final sale (i.e. discounted products); we set it to true whenever this information is provided by the merchant.
+Some items are final sale (i.e. highly discounted products); we set it to true whenever this information is provided by the merchant.